-I am crazy for productivity.
+I am crazy about productivity.
 The idea of squeezing every drop out of every second of every day intrigues me.
 I think it's my competitive nature.
 Time is a finite source, and I'll be hanged if any of it is going to slip away.
 To me, besting the clock by cramming as much into it as possible is the ultimate contest.

 And I do get carried away.
 I have learned from years of trying to do too much that in order to really win at the time vs. accomplishments game I need to figure out how to balance productivity with quality.
 Cramming life full of to-dos is stupid if you don't enjoy any of it.

 In my mind, productivity is especially important in military life.
-Because while the clock may be such a tease with its unrelenting 24 hours in every day and 365 days in every year, my servicemember is only around for some of those.
-To get the most out of him we either have to do things really, really quickly or be especially scrappy with our time management.
+Because while the clock may be such a tease with its unrelenting 24 hours in every day and 365 days in every year, my service member is only around for some of those.
+To get the most out of him we either have to do things really, really quickly, or be especially scrappy with our time management.

 And that's where my favorite productivity book for our military wife and ManSpouse book club comes in.
 "168 Hours: You Have More Time Than you Think," by Laura Vanderkam, takes a new spin on time management by examining happy people and highlighting how it is they have time to do the things they enjoy.

 The basic premise is this: start by making sure you have time for the important stuff -- whatever that may be -- and eliminate, downsize or outsource the rest.